applebiter/boilerplate-php/README.md

 hashing, symmetric and asymmetric encryption, and encryption of files.
 * Real-time chat using event stream
 * Role-based permission sets for all endpoints, entities, and tables.
 The roles and resources are all stored in the db and so are customizable and extensible for your own code.

-## Qt Interoperability

-So, the programming iceberg is what it is, and it really doesn't matter which particular language or stack you came from, in the end you need a web application AND a custom desktop application that are securely interoperable to deliver any enterprise-grade product.
-Doing all of that is pretty easy if you are a professional and have a mentor.
-In that case, you've probably also signed a legally-binding non-disclosure and/or a non-compete waiver.

-If you are a self-taught programmer like me, you can waste a lot of time and experience a lot of unnecessary discuragement just figuring all of this out.
-And let's just keep it real.
-If you can develop a product that builds a userbase of a thousand people or more, you will have a desirable product to sell, and if a large corporation buys your product and user base they are going to retool it all using in-house tech, anyway.
-Ba-DUM-tish.
-That's how it really works, apparently.
-So your mission is to be first, and to do it with a minimum of legal exposure.
-Hence my use of first-class encryption and a standards-embracing framework like CakePHP.